Stress is a signal – how StressInsight works with stress for individuals and organizations.

 Stressinsight has evolved over more than a decade — shaped by a growing understanding of what people actually need when dealing with stress.

-We began in 2013 within the Biosphere Science Foundation (BSF), a non-profit we co-founded to bring scientific knowledge to the public.
-Stress quickly emerged as a central theme.
-Research in neuroscience and physiology offered powerful insights — but much of it remained inaccessible to everyday working lives.
+The work began in 2013 within the Biosphere Science Foundation (BSF), a non-profit we co-founded to translate scientific knowledge into practical insight.
+Early on, stress emerged as a central theme.
+Research in neuroscience and physiology offered powerful explanations for how people adapt — and fail to adapt — under sustained pressure.

 To close that gap, we launched a dedicated Stressinsight platform and published a book on stress in the Netherlands.
-The response was encouraging: readers valued the clarity and scientific grounding.
-At the same time, it became clear that static content had limits.
-Stress science evolves, and people wanted understanding that could grow with it.
+The response confirmed the need: people valued clarity, scientific grounding, and explanations that treated stress as more than a personal weakness.

 In 2021, Stressinsight became fully independent from BSF.
-With that independence came a clearer focus — and a clearer insight:
+With that independence came a clearer focus — and a decisive realization:

 information alone is not enough.

-People didn’t just want to read about stress.
-They wanted help making sense of it in their own situation.
+People did not just want to read about stress.

 What has remained constant throughout is the goal: